Rabbi Deborah Bodin Cohen

 Confirmation: Joining the Legacy

-- Students will develop a sense of connection to Confirmands in the past and thus see their Confirmation as connected to Jewish heritage.
+Through learning key aspects of the history of Confirmation, students will develop a sense of connection to past Confirmands, and thus see their Confirmation as connected to Jewish heritage.

 - White dresses: Confirmation is seen as a time of purity and new beginnings.
 It is also connected to Shavuot, symbolically viewed as the marriage of God and the Jewish people.

 - Flowers: Confirmation is connected to Shavuot, which occurs in the Spring and celebrates the barley harvest.
 Flowers remind us of the harvest.
 In addition, according to Midrash, Mt.
 Sinai was covered with flowers when Moses received the Torah.

 - More girls than boys: Confirmation started before Bat Mitzvah ceremonies began.
 Part of the impetus for creating the new ritual of Confirmation was giving girls the opportunity to study Judaism and to have a coming–of–age ceremony.

 - American Flag: Confirmation was originally borrowed from Christian tradition.
 In some respects, it began as a way to “fit in” with Christian neighbors.

 - Variety of Ages: Confirmation began as a ceremony done closer to age 13, as it was seen as a substitution for Bar Mitzvah.
 The age of Confirmation varied between congregations and communities, but gradually increased to the later teen years.

 - Information on Henrietta Szold’s Confirmation program